"O, beware, my lord, of jealousy!

 - Murder-Suicide: Othello stabs himself after killing Desdemona and then realizing she wasn't actually cheating on him.

-- My God, What Have I Done?: Othello, unfortunately too late.
+- My God, What Have I Done?: Othello and Emelia, unfortunately too late.

 - Narcissist: Iago.

-- Near Villain Victory: Iago succeeds in his revenge plan, but he also fully intended to get away with it and live.
+- Near Villain Victory: Iago succeeds in his revenge plan and ALMOST escapes with his reputation intact.
 Thanks to Emilia, he does not.

 - No Accounting for Taste: Iago and Emilia have a very unhappy marriage with him frequently making misogynistic jokes in her presence.
 One of the early results of her bad treatment is that Emilia puts forward some, for the time, very surprising ideas about whether a woman could ever be justified in cheating on her husband.